-As you may know, a license is required to participate in most real estate transactions.
+As you may know, a real estate license is required to participate in most real estate transactions.
 Most states require future real estate industry personnel to apply for licensure, demonstrate aptitude by passing an exam, and show that they are of good character in order to earn a real estate license.

 Many real estate agents and brokers grew wary of the industry after the market turned sour several years ago.
-Now that the market has shown recent signs of a rebound, some of these professionals are looking to get back into the swing of things, only to find out that their licenses are no longer valid.
+Now that the real estate market has shown recent signs of a rebound, some of these professionals are looking to get back into the swing of things, only to find out that their real estate licenses are no longer valid.
 So how does one get his or her license back, if this is the case?

-Each state has its own unique requirements for maintaining a real estate license.
+Each state has its own unique real estate license requirements for maintaining a real estate license.
 While the specific requirements vary, they are all imposed for the same reasons.
 State real estate commissions have a duty to ensure that industry professionals are maintaining the knowledge of real estate they demonstrated when originally applying for licensure, as well as continuously learning more about industry practices in order to serve their customers ethically and responsibly.
 Imposing license maintenance requirements is the best way for state commissions to live up to their own responsibilities.

 For example, in Florida, a real estate license lasts for two years.
 During this time period, a licensee must complete a minimum of 14 credit hours of continuing education in classroom setting, as prescribed by the Florida Real Estate Commission (FREC).
-Those who fail to meet this continuing education requirement are ineligible to renew their licenses, and any license which is not renewed at the end of a license period is deemed involuntarily inactive.
+Those who fail to meet this real estate continuing education requirement are ineligible to renew their licenses, and any license which is not renewed at the end of a license period is deemed involuntarily inactive.

 If your Florida real estate license is inactive, you face one of three possible scenarios: